 George Pappas, performing as Alien Skin, is a former member of Real Life.
-The Australian synthesizer band topped the early 80s charts with million seller, Send Me An Angel.
+The Australian synthesizer band topped early 80s charts with their million seller, Send Me An Angel.

-“As a teenager I sang and played guitar in rock bands, I fancied myself as Jimi Hendrix, without the chops or the Afro:)”.
-Synthesizers & drum machines were, as for many of his generation, liberating, provocative and fresh.
-“My switch to all things electronic was complete by the early 80s.
-The biggest shot in the arm for me was the Alan Wilder epoch Depeche Mode.
-Martin’s Gore’s songwriting and the electronic methods used and pushed to the limit by the band were exactly what I wished to achieve as well”.
+“But the biggest shot in the arm for me was the Alan Wilder epoch Depeche Mode.
+Martin Gore’s songwriting and the electronic methods used and pushed to the limit by the band were exactly what I wished to achieve as well”.

 “My years in Real Life were amongst my most exhilarating.
 Playing to enthusiastic fans in countries I’d never visited before was always a great reward not to mention sharing a stage with the likes of OMD and others”.

 “Real Life (left to right) George Pappas, David Sterry, Allan Johnson, Danny Simcic.

 With the release of Don’t Open Till Doomsday in 2008 the concept of Alien Skin was born.
 Signed to A Different Drum, Real Life’s US label, the album’s success with fans, especially in Europe and the US, validated the continuation of Alien Skin as a musical entity.